 AGAMEMNON.
-Edited, with Introduction and Notes, by A. W. VERRALL, Litt.D.
+With Translation.
+By A. W. VERRALL, Litt.D.
 8vo.
-[In the press.

-AGAMEMNON, CHOEPHORE, AND EUMENIDES.
-Edited, with Introduction and Notes, by A. O. PRICKARD, M.A., Fellow and Tutor of New College, Oxford.
+12s.
+AGAMEMNON, CHOEPHORGS, AND EUMENIDES.
+By A. O. PRICKARD, M.A., Fellow and Tutor of New College, Oxford.
 8vo.
+[In preparation.]
+THE EUMENIDES.
+With Verse Translation.
+By BERNARD DRAKE, M.A.